History of human sexuality: French Polynesia

 Adam Johann von Krusenstern, in his book about the same expedition as Yuri's, reports that a father brought a 10–12-year-old girl on his ship, and she had sex with the crew.
 According to the book by Étienne Marchand, eight-year-old girls had sex and performed other sexual acts in public.

 20th century: sexual revolution

 The second sexual revolution was a substantial change in sexual morality and sexual behaviour throughout the West in the 1960s and early 1970s.
 One factor in the change of values pertaining to sexual activities was the invention of new, efficient technologies for the personal control of ability to enter pregnancy.
 Prime among them, at that time, was the first birth control pill.
 Liberalized laws on abortion in many countries likewise made it possible to safely and legally break off an unwanted pregnancy without having to invoke a birth posing grave danger to the health of the mother.

-Shah Abbas I embracing his wine boy.
+Abbas the Great embracing a wine boy.
 Painting by Muhammad Qasim, 1627.
 Louvre, Paris.